Johndsalas/netflix_genre_labeler/README.md

         * Has an accuracy of 72.56% on test data
         * Beats Baseline by  12.56%
     * Count vectorized data seems to outperform TF-IDF data by a small margin
-    * Removing word features due to low word frequency seems to outperform removing word features do to low document frequency by a small margin
+    * Removing word features due to low word frequency seems to outperform removing word features due to low document frequency by a small margin
     * At this time I do not recommend moving forward as I would like to see at least 80-90% accuracy form the model before doing so

 # Next Steps

 * At this time the accuracy of the best performing model stands at 72.56%
 * I would prefer to see an accuracy of 80-90% before moving on the the next stage of packaging the model to make similar predictions of all of the other genres
-* Reccomendations for next steps next steps is to focus on prodousing a more accurate model
+* Recommendations for next steps next steps is to focus on prodoucing a more accurate model
     * Focus on Logistic Regression models
         * This model was consistently the highest performer on its default settings
         * I might be able to get some extra accuracy by adjusting its hyperparameters